CalebAmesbury/SketchSuperNudge/README.md

 Sketch SUPER Nudge
 ==================

-A much needed command for scootin those lazy pixels in increments greater than the standard 1-10px
+A much needed command for scootin' lazy pixels in increments greater than the standard 1-10px

 ## Keyboard Shortcuts

 CTRL + ⇧ + arrow keys: nudge 50 pixels

-If you would like to nudge by another variable, just edit the .skethplugin files with your favorite text editor.
+Want to nudge by another variable?
+Just edit the .skethplugin files with your favorite text editor.

 #### Made by
 Caleb Amesbury